Clifford-Yen/HerculesDoc/source/_build/html/_sources/rst/input/output.rst.txt

     * Description: Whether Hercules should print the stiffness matrix to the standard output (usually the command line window running Hercules).
 This is an optional parameter and the default value is ``no``.

-Output mesh coordinates for a subdomain
+Output Mesh Coordinates for A Subdomain
 =======================================
 You can ask Hercules to store another mesh coordinates database which includes the information only within a specified subdomain.
 Here are the parameters you will need to set up if you want.